Best Air Purifiers (2026): Top 8 Picks Tested

 Filter Replacement Cost

 The purchase price tells half the story.
 Replacement filters range from $30/year (Levoit Core 300) to $200+/year (IQAir).
-Models with washable pre-filters (Winix 5500-2, Coway 200M) save money over time.
+Models with washable pre-filters (Winix 5510, Coway 200M) cut down on pre-filter replacements, though you still budget for HEPA and carbon cartridges.
 For more on ongoing costs, read our air purifier running costs breakdown.

 Smart Features